 Working the enquiry: jeopardy amendments: when to make

-The legislation is silent about the circumstances in which a jeopardy amendment might be appropriate, but you should normally consider making one only in a full enquiry or in a substantial aspect enquiry.
+The legislation is silent about the circumstances in which a jeopardy amendment might be appropriate.

-In particular, you should consider making an amendment where you discover or suspect that
+In particular, you should consider making an amendment where you discover, or have evidence to suspect that

-- an individual taxpayer, a partner, or a company intends to dispose of assets
+- an individual taxpayer, a partner, or a company intends to dispose of significant assets

 - an individual taxpayer, a partner, or a company intends to become non-resident